rockthejvm/rockthejvm-site/src/content/articles/akka-typed-how-the-pipe-pattern-prevents-anti-patterns.md

 ## Background

-This piece assumes you know the first principles of Akka actors (check the intro of [this article](/articles/akka-typed-actors-stateful-and-stateless) for an introduction).
+This piece assumes you know the first principles of Akka actors (check the introduction of [this article](/articles/akka-typed-actors-stateful-and-stateless) for an introduction).
 In particular for this article, we care most about actor **encapsulation**: the state of an actor is inaccessible from the outside, even in a multithreaded/distributed environment.
 We can only communicate with an actor via message exchanges.

 However, in "real life", our actor may not necessarily block on resources while handling a message.
 We often make our actors interact with otherwise asynchronous services.
 These asynchronous services can break actor encapsulation, because handling an asynchronous response happens on some thread &mdash; potentially a different thread than the one that just took control of the actor.